-OSUR's gross margin was 58% in 2017 compared to 69% in 2016.
-OSUR's margin was negatively impacted in 2017 primarily by the absence of exclusivity revenues under our AbbVie agreement (\$18.9 million was recorded in 2016 versus none in 2017), an increase in lower margin international product sales, and an increase in scrap and spoilage costs.
+OSUR's gross profit percentage was 58% in 2017 compared to 69% in 2016.
+OSUR's gross profit percentage was negatively impacted in 2017 primarily by the absence of exclusivity revenues under our AbbVie agreement (\$18.9 million was recorded in 2016 versus none in 2017), an increase in lower gross profit percentage international product sales, and an increase in scrap and spoilage costs.

 Research and development expenses increased 50% to \$10.5 million in 2017 from \$7.0 million in 2016, largely as a result of the inclusion in 2016 of a \$1.4 million payment received to settle a claim against one of our raw material suppliers.
-This settlement was recorded as a reduction in research and development expense in 2016.
+This settlement was recorded as a reduction in research and development expenses in 2016.
 During 2017, research and development expenses also increased due to higher supply costs associated with the development of our Ebola and Zika products and increased staffing expenses.